gtt116/hass/README.md

 [haes:]

-Like haproxy, hass is used to distrubute requests to multiple shadowsocks backends by some balance algorithms.
+Like haproxy, hass is used to distribute requests to multiple shadowsocks backends by intelligent algorithms.

 ## Main features

 * Speak HTTP and sock5 protocol
-* Support multiple balance algorithms(url_hash, random, etc)
 * Support web based management and statictis
-* Support automatic weight backends by network latency.
-(TODO)
+* url persistent and lease connection first distribution.

 ## Demo